A ‘life and death crisis’: Hogan redesignates crime bills

 “I don’t think any one bill is being held up more than any other,” he said.

-During the press conference, Hogan also took aim at Democratic legislation introduced Thursday that would expand the state’s sales tax to help fund the Kirwan plan.
+During the press conference, Hogan also took aim at Demoratic legislation introduced Thursday that would expand the state’s sales tax to help fund the Kirwan plan.

 Under House Bill 1628, the state’s sales tax would be reduced from 6% to 5%, while being expanded to include professional services that currently aren’t taxed.